mattermost/mattermost-load-test/README.md

 ## Running the tests

-### Setting up your loadtest environment
+### Setting up your Load Test environment

 1. Setup your Load Test environment using the following instructions: https://github.com/mattermost/mattermost-load-test/blob/master/install.rst

 2. Setup your server that will be running the loadtests.
 It should be similar in power to the application server.
-Install the loadtest command on it.
+Install the `loadtest` command on it.
 You can use `make package` to get a `tar.gz` under the `dist` directory.

 3. Perform these tweaks to maximize performance:

-Depending on your distribution and version, ether modify your upstart config file or your systemd config file.
+Depending on your distribution and version, ether modify your `upstart` config file or your `systemd` config file.

 For upstart at `/etc/init/mattermost.conf`, add the line `limit nofile 50000 50000`: